bretmullinix/python-for-beginners/t7-exception-handling/readme.md

     Let's explain the code:

-    1. The **try:** keyword followed by the **except** keyword is a block of code within the keywords.
+    1. The **try:** keyword followed by the **except** keyword has a block of code within the keywords.
-       If the block of code within the keywords throws an error or an exception, the block of code following the `except Exception as exception:` will be processed, so you can gracefully handle the error.
+       If the block of code within the keywords throws (raises) an error or an exception, the block of code following the `except Exception as exception:` will be processed, so you can gracefully handle the error.

     1. The line of code `except Exception as exception:` captures the thrown error in the **exception** variable.

     1. The following code will assign a string to the **class_and_current_method** variable.
-The string value with contain the current class name, **.**, and the method name.
-The **\** will allow you to continue the current line of code on to the next line.
+The string value will contain the current class name, **.**, and the method name.
+The **\** continues the current line of code on to the next line.
 The assigned string comes from the concatenation of two special variables.
 The **\_\_class\_\_** is a special variable in the class which holds the name of the current class as a string.
 The variable **self.print_mongodb_databases.\_\_name\_\_** prints the method name.
 The beautiful part of the previous variable is if you **refactor** (rename) the method name, the variable will be refactored to the new method name as well.
+Please make sure you use the **refactor** capability to perform renaming, otherwise, you will have all kinds of referenced code where the renaming isn't performed.

         ```python
          class_and_current_method = __class__ + '.' +  \
                                    self.print_mongodb_databases.__name__
        ```

-      1. The next line of code simply assignes the **class_and_current_name** concatenated with a custom message to the **custom_message** variable.
+      1. The next line of code assigns the **class_and_current_name** concatenated with a custom message to the **custom_message** variable.

       1. The line of code `raise MongoException(custom_message, exception)` throws the exception to the